giocomai/castarter.legacy/README.md

 An introduction to ‘castarter’ - content analysis starter toolkit for R
 ================
 Giorgio Comai
-2018-07-29
+2018-08-27

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 ## Preliminary notes

-### 2018-07-29

-A function that allows to automatically update datasets - `updateDataset()` - is now functioning, albeit in a relatively limited set of scenarios.

-### 2018-01-28
+### 2018-08-27

 `castarter` is being completely rewritten in order to implement a number of enhancements.
-As of today, it is again possible to use all key functions for downloading sections of websites, extracting text, and key metadata.
+Currently, it is again possible to use all key functions for downloading sections of websites, extracting text, and key metadata.

 An example of a script that generates such a dataset is [now available](https://github.com/giocomai/castarter/blob/master/inst/extdata/R-Script-examples/Kremlin_en.R).

+A function that allows to automatically update datasets - `updateDataset()` - is now functioning, albeit in a relatively limited set of scenarios.

 An example Shiny app that allows to explore the dataset thus created is now [part of the package](https://github.com/giocomai/castarter/tree/master/inst/extdata/shiny/DatasetAnalysis) and [can be seen in action online](https://giocomai.shinyapps.io/Kremlin_en/).

+A Shiny app that allows to read, subset and code datasets for qualitative content analysis is now available through the SubsetAndRead() function.

+Further documentation and polishing of the code are coming soon.

 ### 2018-01-14